There are many different reasons why you may be experiencing male hair loss. Below are a few of the reasons:

 Male Pattern Baldness

-Many factors can cause people to lose their hair (medication, poor nutrition, severe stress) but the most common is hereditary hair loss.
+Many factors can cause people to lose their hair, including medication, poor nutrition and severe stress.
+However, the most common is hereditary hair loss.

 Each hair growth cycle produces shorter, finer, much less visible hair.
 Genetics, hormones and age can all play a part in hair loss.